twallema/pySODM/docs/enzyme_kinetics.md

 ![reaction](/_static/figs/enzyme_kinetics/reaction.png)

 The goal of this tutorial is to demonstrate how pySODM can be used to build a virtual prototype of a continuous flow reactor reactor packed with enzyme beads.
 First, an enzyme kinetic model is calibrated to time course data obtained in batch experiments.
-The calibrated kinetics can then be used to make predictions on how the yields in our continuous-flow reactor vary when the flow rate is varied.
+The calibrated kinetics can then be used to make predictions on how the yields in our continuous-flow reactor vary with the flow rate.
 Further, we can asses what happens to the reaction yields if we set up a two-stage reactor where water is removed between the stages.
 I will attempt to provide a brief introduction to each of the models used in this tutorial.
 However, I shall cut several corners for the sake of shortening this demo (my master's thesis is over 60 pages long).

 In this tutorial pySODM is used to:
 1. Build an ODE model to describe the reaction course in a batch experiment.
-2. Calibrate the ODE model to timecourse data from eight experiments.
-Each experiment has a different intial condition, which must be provided to the log posterior probability function.
+2. Calibrate the ODE model to timecourse data from eight experiments, performed with different initial concentrations of D-Glucose, Lauric acid and water.
+Each experiment thus has a different intial condition, which must be provided to the log posterior probability function.
-3. Demonstrate how a 1D packed-bed reactor (PDE) can be implemented in pySODM by using the method-of-lines.
+3. Demonstrate how a 1D packed-bed reactor (PDE system) can be implemented in pySODM by using the method-of-lines.
 4. Propagate the posterior distributions of the kinetic parameters through the packed-bed reactor model and asses what happens if we change the flow rate or remove water.

 ## Calibration of Intrinsic kinetics (ODE model)

 Multiple batch experiments were performed.
 For each experiment a supersaturated solution of D-glucose and Lauric acid in t-Butanol had to be prepared.
-First, as much water as possible had to be removed from the t-Butanol by means of molecular sieves.
-Then, because of its low solubility in t-Butanol, a supersaturated solution of D-glucose had to be prepared by reflux boiling overnight.
-Next, the Lauric acid was added and the mixture was transferred to a 50 mL flask suspended in an oil bath kept at 50 degrees Celcius.
+First, as much water as possible had to be removed from the t-Butanol by means of 0.3 nm molecular sieves.
+Then, because of its low solubility in t-Butanol, a supersaturated solution of D-glucose was prepared by reflux boiling overnight.
+The maximum attainable concentration of D-Glucose in t-Butanol at 50 Degrees Celcius is between 40 mM and 45 mM.
+Next, Lauric acid was added and the mixture was transferred to a 50 mL flask suspended in an oil bath kept at 50 degrees Celcius.
 To start the reaction, 10 g/L of beads containing the enzyme were added to the mixture.
 The mixture was stirred with a magnetic stirrer throughout the reaction to avoid mass transfer limitations during the reaction course.
 Samples were withdrawn at regular intervals and analyzed for Glucose Laurate Ester using an HPLC-MS.

 The experiments performed could be subdivided into two types:
 1. Initial rate experiments: The reaction course is only followed during the first minutes when very little product are formed.
 2. Full time-course experiments.
 In this experiment, samples are withdrawn every few hours until the reaction mixture equillibrates.

 Typically, the parameters of the *forward* reaction are first calibrated to the initial rate experiment data.
 During my master's thesis, model selection was performed as well using the initial rate experiment data.
 The parameters of the *backward* reaction were then calibrated to the full time-course experiments.
 For the sake of brevity, I shall glance over this two-step calibration and model selection.
-We will simply calibrate the following model,
+We will simply calibrate the following (simplified) ping-pong bi-bi kinetic model,
 ```{math}
 \begin{eqnarray}
 \frac{dS}{dt} &=& - v, \\